sabadinfelipe/DHsort/README.md

 ### ***Packages***

-First of all, you should install the following software and packages to use **Haplosort**:
+First of all, you should install the following software and packages to use **DHSort**:

 * Python 3 (<https://www.python.org/>)
 * Tensorflow (<https://www.tensorflow.org/>)